quist00/python-humanities-lesson/episodes/starting-with-data.md

 - `works_df.groupby("is_dei")` : This groups the works by the resource type.
 - `works_df.groupby("is_dei")["mms_id"]` : This chooses a single column to count, rather than counting all columns since we only want one number to plot.
-You could effectively pick an column.
+You could effectively pick any column.
 - `works_df.groupby("is_dei")["mms_id"].count()` : this counts the instances, i.e. how many works per given resource type?